data-science-hub/data-science-hub.github.io/guidelines.md

 **Data availability:**

-- Are all used and produced data are openly available in established data repositories (except for data where privacy concerns apply)?
+- Are all used and produced data are openly available in established data repositories, as mandated by [FAIR](http://www.dtls.nl/fair-data/) and the [data availability guidelines](http://journals.plos.org/plosone/s/data-availability)?

 ##### Summary and Comments